Introduction

 1. Packaging Assistance:

 One of UPS Pack and Ship’s primary advantages is its expertise in packaging.
-When you visit a UPS store or authorized location, you’ll find knowledgeable staff ready to assist you in selecting suitable packaging materials and boxes for your items.
-They understand that the proper packaging is the first line of defense against damage during transit.
+When you visit a UPS store or authorized location, knowledgeable staff will assist you in selecting suitable packaging materials and boxes for your items.
+They understand that proper packaging is the first line of defense against damage during transit.

 2. Labeling and Documentation: